Skip to contents

 decisions(names = c(A, B)) + # Decision alternatives

-init_probs = c(1, 0)) + # The cohort starts healthy
+init_probs = c(1, 0)) +

-options = c(yes, none), # have two options: "yes" and "none",
+options = c(yes, none), # Possible outcomes

-payoffs(names = c(cost, utility)) # Payoff function names
+payoffs(names = c(cost, utility)) # Define payoffs

 DecisionTwig

-pDie <- function(state, decision, rrMortA){
+pDie <- function(state, decision, rrMortA) {

-rate2prob(rDie) # convert the rate into probability
+rate2prob(rDie) # Convert rate to probability

 }

-# 2. cost depends on the decision
+# 2. Cost depends on the decision

-cost <- function(decision, cA, cB){
+cost <- function(decision, cA, cB) {

 }

-# 3. utility depends on the state = uAlive if alive, otherwise 0
+# 3. Utility depends on the state

-utility <- function(state, uAlive){
+utility <- function(state, uAlive) {

 }

-Parameters
+Defining Parameters

-n_sims <- 1000 # number of simulations
+n_sims <- 1000 # Number of simulations

 psa_params <- data.frame(

-rrMortA = rnorm(n_sims, 0.9, 0.1), # Normal: relative risk of mortality for A vs. B
+rrMortA = rnorm(n_sims, 0.9, 0.1), # Relative risk of mortality

-cA = rlnorm(n_sims, 6, 1), # Log-normal: cost of A
+cA = rlnorm(n_sims, 6, 1), # Cost of A

-cB = rlnorm(n_sims, 5, 1), # Log-normal: cost of B
+cB = rlnorm(n_sims, 5, 1), # Cost of B

-uAlive = rbeta(n_sims, 0.8, 0.2)) # Beta: utility of being alive
+uAlive = rbeta(n_sims, 0.8, 0.2) # Utility of being alive

-head(psa_params) # examining the first 6 samples
+head(psa_params) # Examine the first six samples

-twig also accepts a list of parameter scalar values.
+twig also accepts a list of scalar parameter values.

 results <- run_twig(twig_obj = mytwig, params = psa_params, n_cycles = 50)

-results$mean_ev #average across all simulations
+results$mean_ev # Average across simulations

 # payoff